Section: Maintenance Commands (8)

 Return a DNS record associating the name with the primary address on

 the given interface.
-This flag specifies an A record for the given
+This flag specifies an A or AAAA record for the given

 name in the same way as an /etc/hosts line, except that the address is

 not constant, but taken from the given interface.
-If the interface is
+The interface may be

 down, not configured or non-existent, an empty record is returned.
 The